EmilAbra/jsramverk-editor-backend/readme.md

 ## This repo is for editor app in course jsramverk at BTH

-Made with the use of Javascript and Node.js and Express.
+Made with the use of Javascript and Node.js.
 MongoDb for storing documents from the editor.

 ## Prerequisites